linuxdeepin/deepin-album/assets/deepin-album/album/en_US/album.md

 ## Guide

-You can run, close, and create shortcuts for Album in the following ways.
+You can run, close, and create a desktop shortcut for Album in the following ways.

 ### Run Album